calaldees/teachingWorkshops/teacherTraining/_recruitment.md

     * Differentiated resources to stretch the higher achieving and support the weaker ones
     * You need to be expert in:
         * low ability illiterate (11 year old's) - though to - 1st year undergrad level (18 year old's)
-        * Skilled in Special educational needs prevision - Behavioural difficulties - ADHD
+        * Skilled in Special educational needs prevision - Behavioural difficulties - ADHD - Autism
         * English as an additional language
 * Break up a fight a lunch or have to console a crying child from bullying at lunch (no lunch break for you)
-* On your feet, projecting your voice, constantly alert, constantly supervising and in control (Emotional and physically demanding)
+* 6 hour minimum on your feet, projecting your voice, constantly alert, constantly supervising and in control (Emotionally and physically demanding)
 * At 3pm it's time for
     * Parents evening
-    * After-school club
+    * After-school club (expected to do this)
     * Detentions
     * After-school support for the students that are behind
     * Further professional development training